40 Flat-Belly Truths You Must Know by 40

 If you have a sweet tooth, it's time to kick your glass cookie jar to the curb and hide your candy stash in the cabinet!
 In a study by Google, placing chocolate candies in opaque containers as opposed to glass ones and giving healthier snacks more prominent shelf space, curbed M&M consumption by 3.1 million calories in just seven weeks.
 The layout of your home can also derail your diet efforts.
 A recent University of Notre Dame study found that 'open concept kitchens,' which have greater visibility and convenience of food access, increase the odds of nibbling.
 Study participants consumed, on average, an extra 170 calories than their counterparts who spent time in a "closed" floor-plan kitchen.
 "Considering that decreasing calorie consumption by 50 to 100 calories per day can reduce or avoid the average annual weight gain of one to two pounds among US adults, these results have important implications for designers of and consumers in residential kitchens," the study authors note.
 Simply being aware of this can flat belly barrier can help you keep nibbling in check.
 For more simple ways to slim down, check out these 25 Easy Ways to Lose 10 Pounds.

-A Trim Belly is Good for Your Sex Life
+A Trim Belly is Good for Your Love Life

 Every time you're thinking about throwing in the towel with your weight loss plan, remember this: Thanks to rising testosterone levels, as your BMI dips, you're more easily aroused.
 In one Journal of Clinical Endocrinology and Metabolism study, heavier men had T-levels comparable to gents nearly a full decade older.
 You may also feel less self-conscious in the nude, which can increase your desire to get it on, too.